Betty Ferns: Early life

 Maria Vital Fernandes, born on 4 November 1946, in Bombay, British India, was a resident of Morod, Sangolda in Bardez.
 Growing up in Bombay, Fernandes aimed to pursue a career in the film industry since childhood.
 She was affectionately known as Betty Ferns, christened by her godmother and maternal aunt, Beatrice D'Souza.
 Living in close proximity to a building on Claire Road, Fernandes encountered Anglo-Indian individuals who were involved in the Bollywood film industry.
 One day, while Fernandes was on her verandah, directors noticed her beauty and expressed their interest in her potential as an actress.
-However, her brother, Alfred Fernandes, an artist, dissuaded the directors, fearing the potential challenges that could arise from his sister's pursuit of an acting career.
+However, her brother, Alfred, an artist, dissuaded the directors, fearing the potential challenges that could arise from his sister's pursuit of an acting career.

 Fernandes has three sisters.
 The eldest, Antonette, married Tommy, the brother of Konkani actor and singer C. Alvares, and settled in Sangolda.
 The second sister, Ramona, married Konkani actor Prem Kumar and established her home in Bombay Central.
 Presently, Fernandes's third sister, Maxie, resides in Wadala.
 During a visit to Goa following Antonette's wedding, Fernandes discovered an opportunity to showcase her talents in a tiatr production titled Noxib Strikevaleachem.
 The tiatr, presented by prompter Anthony Fernandes, was performed in the village, providing Fernandes with a platform to display her acting abilities.